Bhoot Chaturdashi (film): Synopsis

 After they finish shooting they reach a river bank.
 Rano and the others are relaxing there when they encounter a gathering of villagers and tantriks where a cremation is taking place.
 They learn that that day is bhoot chaturdashi, when this type of thing occurs.
 While they head back they find a strange looking idol in the middle of the road that appears again during their journey.
 At that point they realize that something sinister is there so they want out.
 After driving without having a proper way out, they somehow reach Lakshmi's bari.
 This time they hear a child's laughter.
 While Shreya tells them that Lakshmi might want to say something, Debu becomes frightened when a chunk of cement falls near him.
 He wants to get away.
 They flee in spite of Shreya's unwillingness.
 Their car runs out of fuel and Debu blame Rano for everything.
 After a heated argument, an upset Rano pushes Debu, who, in a fit of rage, wants to beat Rono but is taken away by an unseen force.
 They all run but somehow end up at Lakshmi's bari, with no exit.
 Meanwhile, Pritha, now possessed, falls into the well and dies.
 Suddenly, the premises light up with candles to reveal a group of people with tantriks, gathering to perform a sacrifice.
 Suddenly Shreya figures out that Rano is missing and, after hearing his scream, she realizes that he is kept in a 'harikatha' and was beheaded by a tantrik.
 On the outskirts of town, villagers who are actively taking part in the ritual are revealed to have been possessed or dead.

 In the present, Shreya is drawing Lakshmi's picture all over the walls and repeatedly saying that if Lakshmi wants to play with you, you must play with her.
 It is then revealed that she is possessed by the ghost of Lakshmi.

-In the final scene, Lakshmi in her deathbed attire, sitting in her palace presents an eerie smile on her burned face and the credits roll.